cage-kiosk/cage/README.md

 ## Building and running Cage

 You can build Cage with the [meson](https://mesonbuild.com/) build system.
 It requires wayland, wlroots and xkbcommon to be installed.
+Note that Cage is developed against the latest tag of wlroots, in order to not constantly chase breaking changes as soon as they occur.

 Simply execute the following steps to build Cage:

 ```
 $ meson build